 Nearby Points of Interest: Stetson University, Blue Spring State Park, Hontoon Island State Park, Lake Woodruff National Wildlife Refuge

 Bike Shops / Bike Rentals:

 This section, here called the "Charles Paiva Greenway," named for a City Commissioner, runs for about two miles from Earl Brown Park to Stetson University.
-Main Street in downtown DeLand with its restaurants and shops is just one block to the east.
+Main Street in downtown DeLand with its restaurants and shops is just one block to the west.

 The trail follows N. Amelia Ave. through Stetson University to E. Minnesota Ave.
 It turns east on Minnesota, passing residential halls and athletic facilities, including Stetson University's beach volleyball court, and ending at N. Garfield Ave.

 An extension from the current trail end is planned to run along N. Garfield Ave., north 1.3 miles to US 92 (International Speedway Blvd.) where an existing trail runs along that busy road about 2.5 miles, connecting to the YMCA and municipal airport.

 The trail continues south from Earl Brown Park, crossing E. Beresford Ave. and running along S. Amelia Ave., to Aquarius Ave. (where it passes DeLand Middle School), to Taylor Road.
 This is a more commercial area, including apartments and a water reclamation facility.
 Continuing along Taylor Road it again becomes more residential and shaded.